SMU vs Abilene Christian Prediction, Game Preview

 The Wildcats got run over, thrown on, and didn’t generate enough of a pass rush or come up with enough takeaways.

-And now they kick things off with an SMU team with an offense that’s going to be among the best in the American Athletic Conference.
+And now they kick things off with an SMU team with an offense that’s going to be among the best in the American Athletic Conference – former Oklahoma QB Tanner Mordecai is going to be a statistical star.

 The Mustang attack has always been good under head coach Sonny Dykes, but it’s going to hit over 500 yards per game this season and it starts this week.